Careers

 - Familiarize themselves with and uphold all faculty and University policies related to clinical placements (e.g., CI and Student Absences, Professional Behaviour).

-- Assist with and assess the students' preparation for their clinical activities with attention to integration of nursing, pathophysiological, pharmacologic, and therapeutic concepts.
+- Assist with and assess the students' preparation for their clinical activities with attention to integration of nursing, pathophysiological, pharmacologic, therapeutic, and relational concepts.

-- Encourage an inquiring, theory, and evidence-based approach to nursing practice.
+- Encourage an inquiring, theoretical, ethical, and evidence-informed approach to nursing practice.

 - Facilitate interprofessional and intraprofessional communication among students and all members of the health care team.